josephtule/3body-python/README.md

 # nbody-python

-Note: Github's latex renderer isn't allowing for subscripts in the denomintors of a \frac{}{} construct.
+Note: Github's latex renderer isn't allowing for subscripts in certain locations of an equation for some reason.
 Some or all latex equations may be broken for the time being.

 The intent of this project is to create a 3-body simulator that will eventually generate an optimal trajectory from an orbit about the Earth to an orbit about the Moon, then generate an optimal control sequence in order to stay in the reference trajectory.